lana-20/webdriver-debugging-techniques/README.md

 # Can you provide an example of how to use explicit waits to handle a "TimeoutException"?

 A TimeoutException in Selenium WebDriver occurs when an operation exceeds the maximum wait time set.
-This exception is typically thrown when a page takes too long to load, or when a specific web element takes too long to become available or visible in the DOM browserstack.com.
+This exception is typically thrown when a page takes too long to load, or when a specific web element takes too long to become available or visible in the DOM.

 Explicit waits in Selenium can be used to handle TimeoutException more effectively.
 The explicit wait is designed to wait for a specific condition to occur before proceeding further in the code.
-The explicit wait is intelligent enough to wait only until the condition is met or the maximum wait time is reached baeldung.com.
+The explicit wait is intelligent enough to wait only until the condition is met or the maximum wait time is reached.

 Here's an example of how to use explicit waits in Java to handle a TimeoutException: